-Numerous instances of issues with re-work handling.
+• Numerous instances of issues with re-work handling.

-• Systematic issues observed in handling how re-work is done.
+• Widespread issues observed in handling how re-work is done.

-2.32.07: Are workers trained with respect to allergen risks and the facility allergen cross contamination controls (including hand washing between production runs) and are there records of this allergen training?
+5.18.07: Are workers trained with respect to allergen risks and the facility allergen cross contamination controls (including hand washing between production runs) and are there records of this allergen training?

-Total conformance (5 points): Workers should be aware of what allergens are the effects of allergens on allergy sufferers, the actual allergens handled on site and the facility controls to prevent allergen cross contamination.
-Training should include personnel practices, like hand washing, changing protective garments and gloves etc., when moving around the production area.
-Key operators like warehouse personnel, production personnel, label designers etc. should receive specific training.
+Total compliance (5 points): Workers should be aware of what allergens are, the effects of allergens on allergy sufferers, the actual allergens handled on site and the facility controls to prevent allergen cross contamination.
+Training should include personnel practices (e.g., hand washing, changing protective garments and gloves, etc.) when moving around the production area between allergen and non-allergen handling.
+Key operators, including warehouse workers, production workers, label designers, etc. should receive specific training for the risk involved.
 Training should be ongoing and recorded for both new and existing workers.

-- Single/isolated instance(s) of errors and omissions in the records. - Training materials are not in the relevant language(s).

-- Training occurring but relevant materials are not being given to the trainee after the training. - Training occurring, not before starting to work but within the first week. - Single/isolated instance(s) of workers not being trained.
+- Single/isolated instance(s) of errors and omissions in the records. - Training materials are not in the relevant language(s). - Training occurring but relevant materials are not being given to the trainee after the training. - Training occurring, not before starting to work but within the first week. - Single/isolated instance(s) of workers not being trained.